EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-21-how-we-work-exercise-and-stand-desk.md

 The culture of our engineering team here at ITProTV encourages healthy habits.
 We all enjoy taking care of our bodies, so why wouldn't we want to do the same at work!
 The two main ways we do this is through, you guessed it, team exercise and stand desks.
-There is a lot of research out there on what improves work place morale, but for us these two elements help our team be the happiest and most productive we can be.
+There is a lot of research out there on what improves workplace morale, but for us these two elements help our team be the happiest and most productive we can be.

 ## Team Exercise

-This element of our work day occurs at the 50th of every hour between eight and five.
+This element of our workday occurs at the 50th of every hour between eight and five.
 The exercises we do vary day to day because we generally get sore.
 Some of the exercises include:

 - Push-ups